fpiesche/ansible-role-raspi-setup/README.md

 called `ssh` to the `boot` partition on the SD card before first boot to do this!), this role can be used to:

-  * Set the `hostname` to match the hostname given in the Ansible inventory
+  * Set the `hostname` to match the hostname given in the Ansible inventory or from a variable called `local_hostname`
   * Set various options in different Pis' `config.txt` from a variable called `config_settings`
   * Add authorized ssh keys to the `pi` user for passwordless login from a variable called `authorized_keys`
   * Change the default password on the `pi` user from a variable called `pi_password`